Karol Świderski: PAOK

-On 20 January 2019, PAOK have confirmed the signing of Świderski, penning a 3.5-year contract with the Polish forward on a €2 million transfer fee.
+On 20 January 2019, PAOK FC confirmed the signing of Świderski, penning a 3.5-year contract with the Polish forward on a €2 million transfer fee.
 He debuted for the club on 27 January 2019, being subbed in the 81st minute for Omar El Kaddouri.
 On 30 January 2019, Świderski's first goal came in the 87th minute, after coming off the bench for Dimitris Limnios.
 On 18 February 2019, Świderski scored as a substitute in a 5–1 away win against Apollon Smyrni.
 On 10 March 2019, he scored in a 3–0 home win against Atromitos.
 On 21 April 2019, he scored the final goal in a 5–0 defeat of Levadiakos that confirmed PAOKs first league title for 34 years.

 On 25 August 2019, he scored his first goal of the 2019–20 season with a header, opening the score, in a 2–1 home win game against Panetolikos, and a week later, he scored again in a 2–1 home win against Panionios.
 On 29 August, he scored after an assist from Rodrigo Soares as PAOK beat ŠK Slovan Bratislava in the second leg of their Europa League play-off tie but were eliminated on away goals after the score finished 3–3 on aggregate.
 On 29 September 2019, he scored both PAOK's goals in a 2–2 draw city rivals AEK Athens.
 On 4 January 2020, the Polish forward gleefully slotted home the rebound after Julián Cuesta clumsily spilled a shot from Dimitris Pelkas, to open the score in an away 4–2 loss against rivals Aris, as PAOK were finally beaten after 51 games in Superleague.
 On 19 January 2020, Swiderski finished clinically with a low shot on the turn to open the score in a 3–1 home win game against Asteras Tripoli.
 On 12 February 2020, Świderski received a wonderful pass from Dimitris Pelkas, and the Polish striker subsequently beat Sokratis Dioudis with a pinpoint attempt, helping reigning Greek Cup winners PAOK breezed through to the semi-finals of the Greek Cup, defeating Panathinaikos 1–0 in Athens to complete a 3–0 aggregate triumph.

 On 4 October 2020, he scored a brace in the last 3 minutes of the game sealing a triumphiant 3–0 home win against OFI.
 On 31 January 2021, he scored a brace in a 5–0 home win against Panetolikos.

 On 19 January 2022, PAOK accepted MLS club Charlotte FC's €5 million offer for Świderski. Świderski played in 28 matches this season, scoring 4 goals and 3 assists.
 In his last match with the club, the Polish international striker entered the game as a late substitute, in the derby Greek Cup game against AEK Athens.